Zhang Kangyang: Inter Milan

 In 2019, Inter's enterprise value rose over 41% to EUR 692 million, the highest growth of any club in Europe.
 Inter is also ranked in the Top 10 for Club Stadia (Venue Performance).

-In February 2020, Inter Milan sued Major League Soccer's Inter Miami CF for trademark infringement, stating that the term "Inter" is synonymous with its club and no one else.
-As of 2022, the case continues.
+In February 2020, Inter Milan sued Major League Soccer's Inter Miami for trademark infringement, stating that the term "Inter" is synonymous with its club and no one else.
+As of 2022, the case ended in Inter Miami’s favour.

 In April 2020, Zhang heavily criticized Paolo Dal Pino on Instagram, the president of Serie A, over his handling of the COVID-19 outbreak among footballers and clubs.
-Unpopular with multiple Serie A club owners and not just Inter for general incompetence, Dal Pino would eventually resign in February 2022 after two years in charge.
+Unpopular with multiple Serie A club owners, and not just Inter for general incompetence, Dal Pino would eventually resign in February 2022, after two years in charge.

-In July 2022, media reported that the Hong Kong High Court handed down its summary judgement against Zhang for unpaid (USD)$225m debt, Zhang’s liability for unpaid $225m debt raises questions over Inter Milan’s future.
+In July 2022, media reported that the Hong Kong High Court handed down its summary judgement against Zhang for unpaid (USD)$225m debt.

+On 22 May 2024, Zhang lost control of Inter Milan and Oaktree Capital Management assumed ownership of Inter Milan following the default of Suning Holdings Group on a substantial loan given in May 2021 to the club.

 Silverware successes

-During the 2019–20 season, Inter finished 2nd in the league and finished as runners-up in the final of the 2019–20 UEFA Europa League – the club's best performance in Europe since their 2009–10 UEFA Champions League victory.
+During the 2019–20 season, Inter finished second in the league and finished as runners-up in the final of the 2019–20 UEFA Europa League – the club's best performance in Europe since their 2009–10 UEFA Champions League victory.

-As chairman, Inter returned to winning trophies after having won the 2020–21 Serie A with four days to spare, the nineteenth championship in the history of the club and 11 years after the last triumph in 2009–2010.
-Zhang became the first foreign owner to win the Scudetto in Italy and the first Chinese owner to win a domestic top-division European club championship.
+Inter then won the 2020–21 Serie A with four rounds to spare, the nineteenth championship in the history of the club and eleven years after the last triumph in 2009–2010.
+Zhang became the first foreign owner to win the Scudetto in Italy, and the first Chinese owner to win a domestic top-division European club championship.

 On 12 January 2022, Inter Milan won the Italian Super Cup, the second trophy of Zhang's chairmanship.
 On 11 May, Inter Milan won the Coppa Italia, the third trophy under his management.

-During the 2022-23 season, he returned to win the second consecutive Italian Super Cup, on the King Fahd International Stadium in Riyadh, Saudi Arabia, it is the fourth trophy in his management and he is now placed fourth on the Club's honours board for the number of trophies won as President.
+During the 2022-23 season, Inter won the second consecutive Italian Super Cup, on the King Fahd International Stadium in Riyadh, Saudi Arabia, it was the fourth trophy during Zhang's tenure as chairman.
+On 24 May 2023, Inter won the second consecutive Coppa Italia by beating Fiorentina in the final.

+On 10 June, at the Atatürk Olympic Stadium in Istanbul, Inter played the sixth European Cup/Champions League final in their history, after victories in the previous ones in 1964, 1965 and 2010 and defeats in those of 1967 and 1972.
+In the unprecedented match against the English team Manchester City F.C. (the two sides never faced each other before in UEFA competitions), the Nerazzurri were narrowly beaten by a goal from Rodri, thus missing the opportunity to win for the fourth time in the history of the top continental competition.
+This was the second European final since Zhang has been president of Inter.